Shengzi99/GEE-GE_Integrated_Forest_Mapping/README.md

-# GE_DensePred
+# Google Earth Dense Prediction by Grid from GEE
-using CNN to predict global forest on Google Earth high-res image
+using CNN to predict forest on Google Earth high-res image